anyaevostinar/anyaevostinar.github.io/classes/201-w21/traversals.md

 To analyze the time complexity of depth first and breadth first search.

 ## Logistics
 This is a lab assignment that you'll be handing in on Moodle.
-You should complete it on Friday Feb 5th, but it isn't due until Monday Feb 8th at 5:00pm Central.
+You should complete it on Friday Feb 5th, but it isn't due until Wednesday Feb 10th at 5:00pm Central (because Monday is midterm break).

 This is a non-coding lab, so please open a text document to write your answers.